mkeller3/FastGeosuitability/README.md

 about types go to the [type descriptions](#type-descriptions) area.
 * `influence=influence` - The type of influence to apply to the variable.
 Options `low, high, ideal`.
 For more information about influence type go to the [influence descriptions](#influence-descriptions) area.
-* `weight=weight` - how much weight to applt to the variable.
+* `weight=weight` - how much weight to apply to the variable.
 All variables must total up to 100.

 ### Type Descriptions

 #### Sum
-Determine the sum all the values of the choosen column and table that intersect the sutiability area.
+Determine the sum all the values of the chosen column and table that intersect the suitability area.
-For polygons that do no intersect the entire sutiability area, the api performs a percentage based sum.
+For polygons that do no intersect the entire suitability area, the api performs a percentage based sum.
 For example if the sum of the column for a polygon is 100, but only 80% of the polygon is within the suitability area.
 The api will account for the 20% loss of area and set the sum to 80.
 ![clip](images/clip.png)

 #### Avg
-Determine the average of all the values of the choosen column and table that intersect the sutiability area.
+Determine the average of all the values of the chosen column and table that intersect the suitability area.
-For polygons that do no intersect the entire sutiability area, the api performs a percentage based average.
+For polygons that do no intersect the entire suitability area, the api performs a percentage based average.
 For example if the average of the column for a polygon is 100, but only 80% of the polygon is within the suitability area.
 The api will account for the 20% loss of area and set the average to 80.
 ![clip](images/clip.png)

 #### Count
-Determine the number of features within a table that intersect the sutiability area.
+Determine the number of features within a table that intersect the suitability area.

 ### Influence Descriptions